 - (1) Any party may file and serve notice of a request that the court transfer a case to arbitration. - (2) A party opposing exemption from arbitration pursuant to UTCR 13.070 shall file such opposition, in writing, within three days of the filing of the motion for exemption.
-A court decision on such exemption will be rendered within five days following the filing of a motion for exemption from arbitration, regardless of whether opposition was filed.
 If the motion is allowed, the case will be returned to the active trial docket for future disposition.
 If the motion is denied, the case will remain in arbitration in accordance with these rules and the UTCR.